 The BSA's role is to address complaints about the content of 'election programmes' broadcast on TV or radio, and to determine whether they breach the Election Programmes Code (section 8(1) of the Broadcasting Act 1989).
 These complaints are made directly to the BSA.
-The BSA will endeavour to fast track election programme complaints, after giving the parties involved an opportunity to comment.
+The BSA will endeavour to deal with election programme complaints as quickly as possible, after giving the parties involved an opportunity to comment.
 Note: Only general elections or by-elections for members of the House of Representatives are covered.
 Local body elections are not covered by this Code.

-The BSA also considers complaints about the content of other programmes which may relate to the election (eg, broadcast news and current affairs coverage, satire and comment), under the Code of Broadcasting Standards in New Zealand.
+The BSA also considers complaints about the content of other programmes which may relate to the election (eg, broadcast news and current affairs coverage, satire and comment), under the Radio, Free-to-Air TV or Pay TV Codes.
+These complaints must first be made to the broadcaster, and then can be referred to the BSA if the complainant is dissatisfied with the response.